-The net price of attendance for a student at an institution of higher education is defined as the student's cost of attendance minus the total grants and scholarships he or she receives from any sources: in essence, the amount that a student (and/or family) must pay either out of pocket or with student loans.
-In Award Year (AY) 2017-2018, the average net price of attendance for students with the lowest incomes was \$5,478 (a decrease of six percent from the previous year) in the public two-year sector, \$9,072 (a decrease of one percent) in the public four-year sector, \$18,165 (an increase of five percent) in the private four-year sector, and \$16,548 (a decrease of 1 percent) in the forprofit sector.
+The net price of attendance for a student at an institution of higher education is defined as the student's cost of attendance\ minus the total grants and scholarships he or she receives from any sources: in essence, the amount that a student (and/or family) must pay either out of pocket or with student loans.
+In Award Year (AY) 2018-2019, the average net price of attendance for students with the lowest incomes\\ was \$5,554 (an increase of one percent from the previous year) in the public two-year sector, \$8,332 (a decrease of eight percent) in the public four-year sector, \$18,016 (a decrease of one percent) in the private four-year sector, and \$16,791 (an increase of 1 percent) in the forprofit sector.